stefano-rgc/glitch_add_and_remove/README.md

 ![alt text](https://github.com/stefano-rgc/glitch_add_and_remove/blob/master/exemplary_images/add_glitch1.gif)

-Short explanation:
+Short explanation of the figure:

-1.First, it zooms in on the region where the glitch will be added.
+1. It zooms in on the region where the glitch will be added.
-2.Second, it selects the interval where the glitch will be added. (red curve).
+2. It selects the interval where the glitch will be added. (red curve).
-3.Third, it uses the cursor to add and define the parameters of the Gaussian (green curve):
+3. It uses the cursor to add and define the parameters of the Gaussian (green curve):
   - The cursor's position when pressing click defines the location.
   - The cursor's position when releasing click defines the peak.
   - The distance between the pressing and releasing clicks defines the FWHM.
-4.Fourth, Check how the changes look in the AMDL file (right panel).
+4. Check how the changes look in the AMDL file (right panel).

 ### (2) Comparison with the mode wavelength